deephdc/deep-docs/source/user/overview/user-roles.rst

 The intermediate user
 ---------------------

-The intermediate user wants to :doc:`retrain an available model <train-model-locally>` to perform the same task but fine tuning it to their own data.
+The intermediate user wants to :doc:`retrain an available model <user/howto/train-model-locally>` to perform the same task but fine tuning it to their own data.
 They still might not need high level knowledge on modelling of machine learning problems, but typically do need basic programming skills to prepare their own data into the appropriate format.